huggingface/hub-docs/docs/hub/organizations-cards.md

 You can create an organization card to help users learn more about what your organization is working on and how users can use your libraries, models, datasets, and Spaces.

-On an organization's profile, an organization card looks like this:
+An organization card is displayed on an organization's profile:

 ![/docs/assets/hub/org-card.png](/docs/assets/hub/org-card.png)